Germany: 4 World War II bombs prompt evacuation in Göttingen | DW | 31.01.2021

-The unexploded bombs had forced thousands out of their homes in Göttingen, central Germany.
+German bomb disposal expert detonated four WWII bombs after thousands of Göttingen residents were forced to leave their homes.
 Officials had suspended some of the anti-pandemic measures during the evacuation effort.

-Disposal experts finished defusing four WWII bombs in Göttingen early Sunday after a mass evacuation in the central Germany city.
+Disposal experts detonated four WWII bombs in Göttingen early Sunday after a mass evacuation in the central Germany city.

-The 10-ton (10,000 kilogram) bombs with long-life fuses were dropped by the US military during the war.
+The 500-kilo (1,102 pound) bombs with long-life fuses were dropped by the US military during the war.

-After defusing the bombs, the teams checked the area for damage and allowed most of the residents to return home.
+After detonating the bombs, the teams checked the area for damage and allowed most of the residents to return home.

 Windowpanes in three buildings were destroyed by the pressure wave from the explosion, which meant some residents could not immediately go home.